UPPER SCHOOL OVERVIEW

 Core subjects include language arts, mathematics, science, social studies, and Bible.
 More core subjects are offered at a regular and honors level.
 We also offer art, music, Spanish, and physical education.

-The majority of LCA’s 51 graduation seniors from the class of 2013 received scholarships.
-The four year scholarship total exceeded $2 million.
+The majority of LCA’s forty-three graduating seniors from the class of 2018 received scholarships.
+The four year scholarship total exceeded $1 million, not including Georgia's HOPE or Zell Miller scholarships.